 - more frequent urination, particularly at night

 If a doctor suspects that a person has kidney disease, they may begin with a urine test to check for certain kidney disease markers.
 Albumin is a protein that, when present in the urine, may mean that the kidneys are damaged.

 A blood test called an eGFR can measure how well the kidneys are filtering the blood.
 A

 To diagnose the specific cause of kidney disease, a doctor may recommend other tests, such as an imaging scan of the kidneys.

 Treatment for kidney disease depends on how severe the condition is.
 People experiencing kidney failure have kidneys that are not functioning well enough to sustain their body and filter their blood.
-They may need dialysis, which helps filter the blood.
-A kidney transplant is a longer-term solution and an alternative to dialysis.
+They may

 In most cases, it is not possible to reverse damage to the kidneys.
 Instead, treatment focuses on maintaining a healthy lifestyle so that kidney disease does not get worse.